 These grime are pervasive.
 Found in homes, office, churches, temples, schools, malls, etc. And it makes us critical and judgmental people, to a greater or lesser extent.

 I’m not sure if I’ll ever have a clean lens.
-But I do pray that my lens gets cleaner day by day.
+But I sure hope my lens gets cleaner day by day.

 That I’ll see people the way how our loving and just God sees them.